The wealth of excellent early 20th century photographs of Hungerford is largely down to the skills of one man - the local photographer Albert Parsons.

 He had a keen interest in flying, and this explains the large number of photographs of aircraft landing on Hungerford Common in the years leading up to the First World War.

-His 12-year-old son George sadly drowned in Hungerford Lock in July 1916, and after this tragic event the family felt they had to move from 1 Bridge Street.
+His 12-year-old son George sadly drowned in Hungerford Lock in July 1916 (and is buried in St Saviour's churchyard).
+After this tragic event the family felt they had to move from 1 Bridge Street.

 Around 1916-17 the family moved to 30 High Street (now Barclays Bank), premises previously owned by William Mapson, a watch-maker and photographer who had worked there since 1891.
 This was effectively a swap - as Mapson moved down to 1 Bridge Street.